askvader/askvader/README.md

 ## Askvader

-Askvader is a purely functional interface to Terraform.
+Askvader is a purely functional cloud provisioning system.
 The core design goals are:

 - *Immutablity*: All your infrastructure should be as a single expression
 - *Reproduciblity*: The meaning of an expression does not depend on any external state